LivingProgram/ml-notes/index.md

 $$\hat{y}_{i}=\sigma(W^{(3)}(\sigma(W^{(2)}(\sigma(W^{(1)}X_{i})))))$$

 ## NN Backpropagation
-- Method Overview:
+### Backprop Method Overview
 - Perform feedforward
 - Calculate error
 - Propagate error backwards (spread error to all weights)
 - Update all weights using propagated error
 - Loop until satisfied with error

-- Intuitive Understanding:
+### Backprop Intuitive Understanding
 - given a model's error, propagate error backwards by decreasing the weights of neurons that had stronger connections over those that had weaker connections
 - the error is caused more by those neurons with strong connections (or large weights), and decreasing their weights will reduce the effects of the erroneous neuron
 - same as single perceptrons, calculate gradient of error function (which is more complex now) and use the gradient to update weights to descend to local minima

 ### Sample NN Diagram
 ![Example NN](https://livingprogram.github.io/ml-notes/images/ml-notes_21.jpg)